deanmtownsley/Flash-X-snia-stage/source/Simulation/SimulationMain/Sedov/Milhoja/README.md

 The GPU version of the code requires that the cell-centered data be ordered in memory in a way different from how the setup tool chooses to order them.
-Therefore, after running setup but before compiling, users must copy the correct Simulation_*D.h file from here to their object directory.
+Therefore, after running setup but before compiling, users must copy the correct `Simulation_*_*D.h` file from here to their object directory.
+These files should be used in all Sedov simulations that are to be compared against GPU results since they also decrease NGUARD from 4 to 1.